 Car Seat Check-ups appointments are scheduled at Arkansas Children's Hospital campus in Little Rock Monday through Friday, from 8:30 a.m. - 4:30 p.m., based on the availability of trained staff.
 A Child Passenger Safety Technician evaluates the car seat currently in use, checks that it is appropriate based on the child's age and weight, ensures correct installation, and answers questions.

 The American Academy of Pediatrics recommends that infants remain rear-facing until the upper weight limit of a convertible seat (usually 30-35 pounds) as long as they are within the height requirements of the seat.
 At a minimum, Infants should remain rear-facing in the back seat until at least 1 yr. old AND at least 20 lbs.

 Babysitting 101 provides young adolescents with the skills to be safe, nurturing and fun babysitters.
 Targeting both girls and boys ages 12 to 14, this class will help participants become more confident, responsible and prepared caregivers.
 Babysitting 101 is taught by instructors from Arkansas Children's using the Safe Sitter curriculum and is a great introduction to the basics of babysitting.
 Choking Rescue, CPR and other important safety topics are addressed, but this one-day class does not include certification in these areas.
-The fee is $35 and includes class materials and a healthy lunch.

 "My favorite thing about the class was how active it was.
 I felt like I was doing stuff the entire time, and it was really helpful information that I had fun learning about." - Babysitting 101 participant